-Effective on or after April 1, 2023, this proposal continues the supplemental upper payment limit payments made to general hospitals, other than major public general hospitals under non-institutional services of \$339 million annually.
+Effective on or after April 1, 2024, this proposal continues the supplemental upper payment limit payments made to general hospitals, other than major public general hospitals under non-institutional services of \$339 million annually.

-There is no estimated change to gross Medicaid expenditures as a result of this proposed amendment.
+There is no change to the annual gross Medicaid expenditures as a result of this proposed amendment.

-For state fiscal year beginning April 1, 2023, through March 31, 2024, this proposal continues hospital outpatient payment adjustments that increase the operating cost components of rates of payment for hospital outpatient and emergency departments on and after April 1, 2011, for public general hospitals other than those operated by the State of New York or the State University of New York, which are located in a city with a population of over one million.
-The amount to be paid will be up to \$287 million annually based on criteria and methodology set by the Commissioner of Health, which the Commissioner may periodically set through a memorandum of understanding with the New York City Health and Hospitals Corporation.
+For state fiscal year beginning April 1, 2024 through March 31, 2025, this proposal continues hospital outpatient payment adjustments that increase the operating cost components of rates of payment for hospital outpatient and emergency departments on and after April 1, 2011, for public general hospitals other than those operated by the State of New York or the State University of New York, which are located in a city with a population of over one million.
+The amount to be paid will be up to \$287 million annually based on the current criteria and methodology set by the Commissioner of Health, which the Commissioner may periodically set through a memorandum of understanding with the New York City Health and Hospitals Corporation.
 Such adjustments shall be paid by means of one or more estimated payments.
 Payments may be added to rates of payment or made as aggregate payments.

-There is no estimated change to gross Medicaid expenditures as a result of this proposed amendment.
+There is no change to the annual gross Medicaid expenditures as a result of this proposed amendment.

-For state fiscal year beginning April 1, 2023, through March 31, 2024, this proposal continues payment of up to \$5.4 million in additional annual Medicaid payments to county operated free-standing clinics, not including facilities operated by the New York City Health and Hospitals Corporation, for services provided by such DTC and those provided by a county operated freestanding mental health or substance abuse DTC.
-Distributions shall be based on each eligible facility's proportionate share of the sum of all DTC and clinic visits for all eligible facilities receiving payments for the base year two years prior to the rate year.
+For state fiscal year beginning April 1, 2024 through March 31, 2025, this proposal continues payment of up to \$5.4 million in additional annual Medicaid payments to county operated free-standing clinics, not including facilities operated by the New York City Health and Hospitals Corporation, for services provided by such DTC and those provided by a county operated freestanding mental health or substance abuse DTC.
+Distributions shall be based on each eligible facilities receiving payments for the base year two years prior to the rate year.
 The proportionate share payments may be added to rates of payment or made as aggregate payments to eligible facilities.

-There is no estimated change to gross Medicaid expenditures as a result of this proposed amendment.
+There is no change to the annual gross Medicaid expenditures as a result of this proposed amendment.

-Effective April 1, 2023, and each state fiscal year thereafter, this amendment proposes to revise the calculation to extract data later on in the calendar year for the applicable dates of service.
-The current authority to make supplemental payments for services provided by physicians, nurse practitioners and physician assistants will continue.
+Effective April 1, 2024 and each state fiscal year thereafter, this proposal continues supplemental payments for services provided by physicians, nurse practitioners and physician assistants will continue.